spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-examples/kubernetes-reload-example/README.md

 The message can be changed using a config map.

 ### Running the example
-Once you have your environment set up, you can deploy the application using the fabric8 maven plugin:
+Once you have your environment set up, you can deploy the application using the Eclipse JKube Kubernetes Maven Plugin:

 ```
-mvn clean install fabric8:build fabric8:deploy -Pintegration
+mvn clean install k8s:deploy -Pkubernetes
 ```

 ### Changing the configuration